williamgilpin/howto/osx_bugs.md

 # OSX bugs

-A running list of bugs and catches I've encountered with OSX
+A running list of bugs and catches I've encountered on macOS

 ## MATLAB looks fuzzy on a Retina computer